 Step 6.
 Serve the roasted schweinshaxe with your favourite mash.
 I have served it with cauliflower mash.
 I find it also pairs really well with chimichurri and gremolata.

 In the recipe card below, I have given an alternative cooking method.
 You can cook German pork knuckle in a Thermomix or thermal cooker.
-Steaming pork knuckles makes it really tender and renders fat.
-Bake in a very hot oven afterwards helps to crisp the pig skin into the crispiest pork crackle.
+Steaming pork knuckles makes it really tender and renders the fat.
+Bake in a very hot oven afterwards to crisp the pig skin into the crispiest pork crackle.

 Frequently Asked Questions

-Where to buy pork knuckle?
+Where to buy pig knuckle?

 Local butchers are great.
 If they do not have them they can order in for you.